 + PRO: Entertainment is easy to find

-+ PRO: Delicious and affordable food
++ PRO: Food is delicious and affordable

 - CON: Expats will experience a language barrier